charbelnehme/case-study/README.md

 >
 > What are the other major companies in this domain?

-In 2019, the A$3.8 billion Australian fintech sector1 saw 252 per cent growth in fintech investment.
-Frost and Sullivan estimated growth between 2015-20 to be 76.3 per cent per annum and with more than 40 per cent of consumers yet to become fintech adopters the market is predicted to grow further to $18 billion by 20301.

-Australian FinTech revenue will grow at a CAGR of 76.3% and exceed A$4 billion by 2020, driven by reduced taxes on investments in startups, steady increase in mobile payments, and rise of Tech-savy digital natives.
 The Australian Fintech Sector generated A$247.2 million in 2015.
 Sharp growth in the Fintech market in 2016 and 2017, followed by steady increases through to 2020, is likely spur growth.

-Frost and Sullivan defines the Australian FinTech sector as comprising three market segments: digital payments, personal and business finance, financial infrastructure and data analysis.
-Each segment’s unique method of disrupting the financial services sector relies on its own digital technologies.
-This report focuses on the way these segments will grow by 2020 and the challenges that FinTech companies will face.
+In 2019, the A$3.8 billion Australian fintech sector1 saw 252 per cent growth in fintech investment.

 Australian FinTech is in the development stage of the business cycle, and the FinTech start-up space has grown rapidly and is set to drive $10 billion of revenue away from existing financial institutions and ensure $3 billion worth of added revenue.

 Innovation hubs provide a strong foundation for start-ups to operate and reach positive cash flow.
 A$438 million of investment in Australian FinTech in 2015 was concentrated in Sydney.

-Some disruptors have been observed in the growing Australian FinTech market.
-New EFTPOS and online charging solutions will allow more merchants to be paid through credit cards but also drive down the cost of receiving payments.
-The replacement of financial advice teams with Robo-Advice teams will be hugely attractive to established financial institutions that want to cut labour costs.
-Blockchain will radically reduce costs by decentralising ledgers for financial settlements.
+Some disruptors have been observed in the growing Australian FinTech market -
+* New EFTPOS and online charging solutions will allow more merchants to be paid through credit cards but also drive down the cost of receiving payments.

-Market revenue in this report only includes revenues of those companies that disrupt the existing financial sector.
-FinTech companies included in this report use technologies that fundamentally challenge existing financial institutions.

-The base year for analysis is 2015 and the forecast period is 2016 to 2020.
-Revenue is provided given in US dollars when pertaining to the global FinTech sector and in Australian Dollars when pertaining to the Australian FinTech sector.
+* The replacement of financial advice teams with Robo-Advice teams will be hugely attractive to established financial institutions that want to cut labour costs.
+* Blockchain will radically reduce costs by decentralising ledgers for financial settlements.

 Melbourne is home to more than 330 fintech start-ups, and by the end of 2020, there were five homegrown fintech unicorns headquartered in Melbourne, collectively valued at over US$30 billion.

-* [Airwallex](https://airwallex.com/au "Airwallex") (cross border payments - founded 2015, est. valuation US$1.2 billion)
+* [Airwallex](https://airwallex.com/au "Airwallex") (cross border payments - founded 2015, est. valuation US$1.2 billion, awarded *FinTech Organisation of the Year 2020*)
 * [Afterpay](https://afterpay.com "Afterpay") (buy now pay later - founded 2014, market cap.
 US$31.8 billion)
 * [Judo Capital](https://www.judo.bank "Judo Capital") (challenger bank - founded 2016, est. valuation US$0.925 billion)
 * [MYOB](https://myob.com/au "MYOB") (business online accounting software est. valuation US$1.3 billion)
 * [PEXA](https://www.pexa.com.au "PEXA") (digital property settlement - founded 2015 est. valuation US$1 billion)

-Airwallex was awarded Fintech Organisation of the Year award and AfterPay received the Global Market Presence award at the 2020 Finnie Awards, the national fintech awards run by Fintech Australia that is sponsored by the Victorian Government.

-Right on the tail of these unicorns are also scaleups such as Moula ($160 million Series D in 2020), Prospa and Assembly Payments making their mark from Melbourne.
+Behind these unicorns are also scaleups such as Moula ($160 million Series D in 2020), Prospa and Assembly Payments making their mark from Melbourne.

-Prospa provides unsecured business loans to small businesses in Australia and is Australian owned and operated.
-Using a smart proprietary technology platform and a simple online application process, Prospa gives small business owners a fast and easy way to access finance, and has already helped thousands of Australian small businesses.
+Prospa provides unsecured business loans to small businesses.
+Similarly, the FinTech uses information technology to facilitate the business loan process.
 In 2015 Prospa won the Deloitte Tech Fast 50 with 6071% growth over three years, making it the fastest growing technology company in Australia, and the third fastest in Asia.
 Prospa was a 2015 Telstra Business Awards finalist and rated 33rd globally as a leading innovator in KPMG's Fintech 100.

-Prospa - $96.7M funding and an additional $109.6M raised at IPO.
-Company valued at $609.9M (11 June 2019).
+The company has received $96.7M funding, with an additional $109.6M raised at IPO.
+The FinTech's IPO valuation was $609.9M on 11 June 2019.
-Prospa has raised a total of $96.7M in funding over 5 rounds.
-Their latest funding was raised on Jan 1, 2018 from a Undisclosed round.Prospa is registered under the ticker ASX:PGL.
-Their stock opened with A$3.78 in its Jun 11, 2019 IPO.Prospa is funded by 7 investors.
-Poalim Equity and Partners for Growth are the most recent investors.

 <br/>
 <div align="right">